Local Government

 Your worker snaps a photo

 “We have 14 depots — there was no way to get everyone to one clinic.
-Flare solved that problem.”
+Now they send a photo from wherever they are.”